Rifat-BH/Appium-automation/README.md

 Save changes in nano: (CTRL + X, then Y, then Enter).

 ### Step 6: Reload Configuration
-Reload the .  rc file to apply changes: source ~/.  rc
+Reload the .bashrc file to apply changes: source ~/.bashrc

 ### Step 7: Verify Java Installation
 Check that JAVA_HOME is correctly set: